MareiLu/ess-study-project/README.md

 ## Zeitplan für C
+## C. How do perceptions of political competence (internal efficacy) differ between younger and older people across democracies?

+  C. Cross-country differences in the age gap
+  “Is the age gap in political efficacy larger in countries with low political trust overall?”

--you’re looking at **cross-level interaction**: does the **individual-level relationship between age and political efficacy** vary **depending on country-level trust in politicians**?
+  – Interaction: agea × cntry, with country-level mean trstplt as contextual variable -you’re looking at **cross-level interaction**: does the **individual-level relationship between age and political efficacy** vary **depending on country-level trust in politicians**?
 That’s a solid multilevel or contextual analysis structure.

 **This Week (until ~03.05): Planning & Data Setup**
 Goal: Prepare your data and structure your R Markdown file